 Medical Coverage or Medical Care

-This type of benefit includes hospitalization, doctor visits, laboratory works, surgeries, medication, and medical equipment like crutches, ventilators, BP monitors, and the likes.
+This type of benefit includes hospitalization, doctor visits, laboratory work, surgeries, medication, and medical equipment like crutches, ventilators, BP monitors, and the like.
 In some instances, workers comp may include counseling.

 If your illness or injury makes it hard for you to work, you may be eligible to receive disability benefits.